2000bera/2000bera/README.md

 I'm Layola — an aspiring **Data Scientist** passionate about turning data into insights.
 Currently, I'm building my skills in:

-- 🐍 Python for Data Science & Machine Learning (in progress)
+- 🐍 Python for Data Science & Machine Learning (in progress in Udemy)
-- 📊 Data Analysis with Pandas (completed)
+- 📊 Data Analysis with Pandas (completed in Udemy)
 - 🤖 Exploring Machine Learning and AI concepts

 ### 🌱 What I'm Learning